Do's And Don'ts When Buying New Tires

 What To Avoid When Buying New Tires?

-Four major mistakes should be avoided when buying new tires to make the best value for the purchase: disregarding seasonal needs, focusing only on price, overlooking treadwear ratings, and ignoring warranty.
+To get the best value for the purchase, four major mistakes should be avoided when buying new tires: disregarding seasonal needs, focusing only on price, overlooking treadwear ratings, and ignoring warranty.

 Disregarding Seasonal Needs